-- 1. Email a Stage 3: Internal Appeal Form to complaints and conduct@unswcollege.edu.au.
-Hardcopy forms are also available from, and may be submitted to, the Student Enquiries Centre. - 2.
+- 1. Submit a Stage 3 Appeal form and upload supporting evidence.
+Appeal forms are located here: https://my.unswcollege.edu.au/forms/ - 2.
 Lodge the Stage 3: Internal Appeal Form within 10 working days of receiving the written outcome of your Stage 2: Formal Review Process.

-We will
+We wil

 - 1. Acknowledge your appeal within 10 working days of receiving your Stage 3: Internal Appeal - 2.
-Submit your appeal to the UNSW College Appeals Committee, who will determine the outcome of your appeal within 20 working days of receiving your Stage 3: Internal Appeal Form. - 3.
+Submit your appeal to the UNSW College Appeals Committee, which will determine the outcome of your appeal within 20 working days of receiving your Stage 3: Internal Appeal Form. - 3.
 Send you a written statement of the outcome of your appeal, including the reasons for the outcome, within 10 working days of the appeal hearing by the UNSW College Appeals